meg-patakota/breathe_london_data/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is a personal project created and maintained by Meg Patakota.
+All rights reserved.
+This project is not licensed for use, modification, or distribution without explicit permission from the author.
+If you're interested in using or contributing to this project, please contact me directly at [your email or preferred contact method].

 ## Acknowledgments